dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/how_to_set_up_full_node.md

 2. Copy `genesis.json` to your data directory’s `/config` folder.

-Once you have defined an initial state, you can download the history of the dYdX chain with a snapshot and use it to sync your full node with the network.
+After you have defined an initial state, you can download the history of the dYdX chain with a snapshot and use it to sync your full node with the network.

 ## Install Bware’s dYdX snapshot (Recommended)
 Bware’s dYdX snapshot saves you time by syncing your full node to the history of the dYdX chain.
 This avoids downloading and validating the entire blockchain.